Milan-98/React-First-project/README.md

 ## Lessons Learned

-its, preatty hard to build and react app for first time. i think after some time, i will think about how easy react was.
+its, pretty hard to build and react app for first time.

+i think after some time, i will think about how easy react was.